rgeyer/rs_selfservice/README.md

   * As a named credential
   * As a named credential (only in absence of a same named credential)
 * Shared sessions - Horizontal Scalability
+  * Sorta implemented, the authentication bits are stored in memcached, but other session data still stored in "sessions"
 * Cache commonly read data (user profiles/oauth uris, etc)
   * Frequently query the RS API and cache status for provisioned product show screen(s)
 * Allow launching of servers once deployment is created